Undercut

 competitor price monitoringprice monitoring online shopautomated price trackinge-commerce pricing strategyprice monitoring tool

 Imagine this: your biggest competitor drops the price on your best-selling product by 15% this morning.
 You notice — three weeks later.
 Your revenue has tanked, your margins are under pressure, and you have no idea why.
 Sound familiar?
+This is not an isolated case.
+A McKinsey study shows that a price change of just 1% impacts profit by an average of 11%.
+In e-commerce, where customers compare prices in seconds, this effect is even stronger.
+Yet most small shop owners still monitor competitor prices manually — or not at all.

 Why Manual Price Monitoring Doesn't Work